Religion in Ghana: Overview

+Map of dominant religious denomination in Ghana by district.

 The largest Christian affiliations in the 2021 census were Pentecostal/charismatic (31.6% of the population) and Protestant (17.4%).
-According to a report by the Pew Research, 51% of Muslims are followers of Sunni Islam, while approximately 16% belong to the Ahmadiyya movement and around 8% identify with Shia Islam, while the remainder are non-denominational Muslims.
+According to a report by the Pew Research, 51% of Muslims are followers of Sunni Islam, approximately 16% belong to the Ahmadiyya movement and around 8% identify with Shia Islam, while the remainder are non-denominational Muslims.

 Christian celebrations of Christmas and Easter are recognised as national holidays.
 In the past, vacation periods have been planned around these occasions, thus permitting both Christians and others living away from home to visit friends and family in the rural areas.
 Ramadan, the Islamic month of fasting, is observed by Muslims and traditional occasions are celebrated.
 These festivals include the Adae, which occur fortnightly, and the annual Odwira festivals.
 There is the annual Apoo festival activities, which is a kind of Mardi Gras and is held in towns.

 There is "no significant link between ethnicity and religion in Ghana" in 2022.